sswam/allemande/doc/nsfw/guide_nsfw.md

     Jily, [person Bast "topless, leather shorts" angry], jungle [S2]

-The shortcut quality settings range from 0 (lowest, the default) to 9 (much too high!).
+The shortcut quality settings range from 0 (lowest, the default) to 4.

 [S2] is a medium quality square image.
-[P1] is a low quality portrait image, [L4] is a high quality landscape image, etc.
+[P1] is a low quality portrait image, [L4] is a very high quality landscape image, etc.

-Quality settings higher than 4 are rarely needed and take up to 5 times longer to render compared to quality 4.
+We can do taller portrait images with e.g. [T2] and wider landscape images with e.g. [W3].

 ## NSFW AI Vision